F. Scott Hess

 F. Scott Hess (born July 12, 1955) is an American painter and conceptual artist.
 He has described himself as a "reluctant realist" whose work is nevertheless grounded in Old Master craft and the representation of observed detail.
 Art critic Donald Kuspit suggests, "Hess uses profane realism to represent the sacred moments of life, for he knows we live in a profane world with little or no sense of the sacred, let alone of the sacredness of art".

 Early life and education

 F. Scott Hess was born in Baltimore, Maryland, in 1955, but grew up in Florida and Wisconsin.

-When Hess' parents divorced he was seven years old, and he reacted by making drawings of bound nude women, with Hess not realizing until much later that he was magically binding 'the woman,' his mother, so that she would not leave as his father had.
+Hess' parents divorced when he was seven years old, and he reacted by making drawings of bound nude women - with Hess saying he didn't realize until much later that he was magically binding 'the woman,' his mother, so that she would not leave as his father had.

 Hess focused on printmaking and drawing at the University of Wisconsin–Madison, where he graduated with a Bachelor of Science in Art in 1977.
 Feeling a kinship with the psychological depth and technical skills exhibited by middle-European artists, Hess moved to Austria in 1978, and attended the Academy of Fine Arts Vienna as a student in the Meisterschule of Rudolf Hausner.